flyingk/kVIS3/README.md

 ## How to run:

 kVIS3 requires a *Board Support Package (BSP)*, specified in the preferences, to import and process data from the user's data acquisition system.
-This split allows for kVIS3 to be open source, while potentially dealing with propriatry data.
-All data specific functionality is provided by the BSP, and therefore kVIS3 without a BSP will not launch (or be able to do anything).
+This split allows for kVIS3 to be open source, while working with potentially propriatry data.
+All data specific functionality is provided by the BSP, and therefore **kVIS3 without a BSP will not launch (or be able to do anything).**

 Freely available BSP's are (work in progress):